Market Share Basics

 Market share is a company’s sales revenue as a percentage of total sales for the category, industry, or market in which they operate.
 It can be calculated for brands, retailers, or any business looking to measure their sales in relation to their competitors and the market as a whole.

-How is market share calculated?
+How to calculate market share

 Calculating market share can be accomplished by dividing a company’s sales by the total sales made within their market.
 It is typically expressed as a percent.